fpanhan/windows-setup/README.md

 **WARNING:** I do **NOT** take responsibility for what may happen to your system!
 Run scripts at your own risk!

+## Goals

+These scripts are intended to configure Windows from a new installation.

 ## Usage

 Open powershell command with administrative rights<br>